Payments Choices with D.E. ANDREWS

 What affects the price of heating oil?

-- Distributor Stock Levels – As the market prices fluctuate throughout each day, the price which a distributor is charging may change due to their purchasing contracts.
-Current stocks in tank, the price change on a given day and outstanding order committments all impact the selling price that a local distributor can offer to customers.
+Distributor Stock Levels – As the market prices fluctuate throughout each day, the price which a distributor is charging may change due to their purchasing contracts.
+Current stocks in the tank, the price change on a given day and outstanding order commitments all impact the selling price that a local distributor can offer to customers.